mirandrom/mcgill-nlp.github.io/_pages/contact.md

 ## Prospective Students

+The following information is addressed to prospective students.

 ### Internships
 * [Apply directly through Mila](https://mila.quebec/en/admission-process-for-interns/) and specify a faculty's name as a supervisor in the text box.